Megha849/HygieiaDocs/pages/product1/signup.md

 In the Admin screen, the 'Manage Admins' tab displays a list of all users.
 To add additional dashboard administrators:

-- In the 'Users' column, select a user, and then click the right-arrow buttom.
+- In the 'Users' column, select a user, and then click the right-arrow button.
   The username is displayed in the 'Admin' column.

 To find users, filter the list by entering all or part of a user name in the 'Search' field.